-- We Beat the Streets Sampson Davis and George Jenkins
+- Esperanza Rising Pam Munoz Ryan

 - One for the Murphys Lynda Mullaly Hunt

 - War Horse Michael Morpurgo.

-When students have finished reading, they need to create 2 different creative journal entries (pages).
+When students have finished reading, they need to create 3 different creative journal entries (pages).
 A creative journal entry is a notebook page with drawings and/or sketches along with the writing.
 Examples of creative journal entries are attached.

-- Ideas include setting, characters, plot, theme, and free-choice entries. - Journal entries need to be completed on notebook paper and labeled. - To receive full credit, each journal must include the following: - o graphics with color - writing that includes text evidence - o analysis (thought prompts). - Entries should be detailed, thoughtful, and creative.
+- Ideas include setting, characters, plot, theme, and free-choice entries. - Journal entries need to be completed on notebook paper and labeled. - To receive full credit, each journal must include the following: - o graphics with color - o writing that includes text evidence - analysis (thought prompts) - Entries should be detailed, thoughtful, and creative.

-Students will submit their journals for credit on the first day of school in August.
-This assignment is worth 50 points.
-They should also bring their book with them to school for the first week as we will be discussing the books in class.
+Students will submit their journals on the first day of school in August, worth 60 points.
+They should also bring their book to school for the first week, as we will be discussing the books in class.